 Bleach is really not something that should be used needlessly, so maybe keep it for other appliances and surfaces!
 It’s also seriously unsafe to use on the inside of your microwave – so make sure to swap out for vinegar, baking soda and lemons.
 At worst, grab a few cleaning wipes!

-Most cleaning wipes are good for cleaning the inside of a microwave oven.
+Most cleaning wipes are good for cleaning the inside of a microwave oven, no matter if the microwave is a standard, convection, combination, built on or compact.
 Any anti-bacterial wipe that you usually use in your kitchen should do!
 It is better if they aren’t bleached, but any other cleaning wipe should suffice.

 Using them directly on the inside of the oven whilst its cold, will wipe it clean for sure, but it won’t be a very deep clean.
 For a deeper attack, try putting the wipes on the tray and leave them in with the microwave on for a few minutes.